ibm-cloud-docs/account/bp_account.md

 You can assign administrator access to everything in an account by creating a trusted profile and assigning two policies to it.
 To create the first policy, select **All Identity and Access enabled services** with the Administrator platform role and Manager service role.
 For the second policy, select **All Account Management services** with the Administrator role assigned.
 Users that apply this trusted profile can grant and revoke administrator access to the trusted profile and across the account.

-Users with the Administrator role on trusted profiles can grant or revoke access by adding or removing rules from trusted profiles.
-By creating a trusted profile with administrator access, have the ability to grante and revoke of access of the account.
-Administrator access applies to everything in the account including the ability to revoke access for other users with the administrator role.
+Users with the Administrator role on trusted profiles can grant or revoke access to all resources and identities in the account by adding or removing rules from trusted profiles.
 {: important}

 ### Sample access policies